tytydraco/yessleep/out/Youve_Never_Looked_Lovelier.md

 "Not anymore," I say.

 "Because I'm not pretty anymore?" she asks.
-And I feel both love and repulsion as I take her hand.
+And I feel both love and, yes, repulsion as I take her hand.

-"I woke up in the lonely place and realized I must not look pretty," she had said that first night.
+"I woke up in the Lonely Place and realized I must not look pretty," she had said that first night.
 "When I first awoke, I thought I was ready for another pageant.
 My hair was curled and I could taste makeup on my lips.
 But then I was alone.
 I knew I wasn't pretty.
 I knew I had to come home and get pretty.
 Appearances matter, isn't that what you always say?"

 I know then the horror of my wish, and all the moments leading up to it.
 I had tried to make a doll of my child, and now she was but a voodoo doll I could not be released from.
 I had made a horror of us both.

 "It's cold and lonely there," Lucy said last night.
-"Why do you keep returning me to the lonely place?
+"Why do you keep returning me to the Lonely Place?
 Am I in timeout?
 Is it because I didn't win?
 Is it because I'm not pretty enough?"

 So night after night I walk her back to the cemetery, and I tuck her in.
-And then I go home and wait to do it all over.
+And then I trudge home, arms sore from the shoveling, and wait to do it all over.
 This new ritual of the macabre.

 But now I must go.
 I've been up later than usual, and I think I hear a scratching at the front door.
 It will soon be time to help Lucy with her makeup, or at least what's left of her.